 Bush fire prone land is land that has been identified by Council which can support a bush fire or is subject to bush fire attack.
 Bush fire prone land maps that cover the Northern Beaches local government area are available for download below.
 These maps are prepared by Council and certified by the Commissioner of the NSW RFS.

 Council is currently updating bush fire prone land mapping.
-The new map will soon be on public exhibition and available for comment on Have Your Say.
+The new map has been on public exhibition and a report will be available soon.